peterjc/thapbi-pict/docs/fungal_mock/presence_absence.rst

 otherwise THAPBI PICT would not replace the older higher threshold files).

 If you do this, just how bad are the contamination levels?
-These little tables were extracted manually from the sample level reports.
+These little tables were extracted manually from the sample level reports run with ``-a 1`` (accepting even sequences seen in only one read).
+The counts are the total number of reads.

 Amplicon library one, ITS1 using the BITS/B58S3 primer pair, samples replicated in duplicate: